Battle of Brännkyrka: According to Danish sources

 The Danish historian Professor Allen writes: "The first Swedish attack was repulsed and at the second they were thrown away and was chased into the woods.
 During the persecution the Danish troops were disordered and divided into small clusters.
 Swedes took advantage of the situation.
 Under the coverage of the woods they gathered again and broke unexpectedly into a single attack.
 Danes could not withstand due to the disordered state, whereby they were.
 Especially the German soldiers were driven out in a quagmire or marsh, and found their death over there.
 The Danes retreated to Södermalm."

 Aftermath

 After the battle the Danes withdrew to their camp on Södermalm.
 After that negotiations were started and an agreement was reached on September 12, 1518 to set up a treaty for a new meeting in July 1519.
 After that Christian sailed away with the hostages he had before the negotiations.

+The Swedish troops managed to capture hundreds of Union troops, at the cost of at least 1,000 of their own being killed.